dragoonzx/netflix/README.md

-# Netflix-Lading-Page-in-React
+# LP in React

-Beautiful Netflix Landing Page made with React
+Netflix in React